UBC-MDS/programming-in-python-for-data-science/slides/module1_01.md

 `df`: The dataframe is now saved as an object called `df`.

-In these slides you can differentiate between what we typed in (our code) in light gray and the output of this will be coloured in a dark grey background.
+In these slides you can differentiate between what we typed in (our code) in light gray and the output of it, which will be coloured with a dark grey background.

 Notes: Script here.